klukaszek/Mini-Grid-3050/README.md

 ## Disclaimer
 All testing methods are not included since the graded portion of this assignment is based on how you tested your server and your reasoning/rationale behind every test.

-## Final Grade
-92/100, -8 because tests did not indicate pass/fail, TA had to reference report to see if the tests ran as intended.